Chicken and Roasted Eggplant in Red Curry Sauce

 If using canned coconut milk, do not shake the can before opening, so that the cream remains on top.
 Spoon 2/3 to 1 cup of this thick cream into a medium-size saucepan.
 (If you are making your own coconut milk, use the cream from the first pressing of coconut pulp for this step.)
 Heat over medium to high heat and reduce until the cream is smooth and bubbly and the oil begins to separate.
 Add the curry paste and fry 3 to 5 minutes in the cream to release the aromas and flavors.
 Then add the remaining milk.

 Bring to a boil, stirring to mix the curry paste thoroughly into the sauce to a smooth consistency.
-Season with fish sauce to taste and balance with enough palm sugar to bring forth a fuller range of spice and herb flavors, with just a hint of sweetness in the back of your tongue.
+Season with fish sauce to taste (see Cooking to Taste) and balance with enough palm sugar to bring forth a fuller range of spice and herb flavors, with just a hint of sweetness in the back of your tongue.
 Stir in the chicken pieces and return sauce mixture to a boil.
 Then reduce heat and simmer uncovered about 10 minutes, or until the chicken is almost cooked through.

 Add the roasted eggplants, kaffir lime leaves and slivered chillies as desired for extra hotness.
 Simmer a few minutes to warm and cook the eggplants to the tenderness of your liking.
 Toss in the basil and stir until the leaves are just wilted.
 Spoon chicken, eggplants and sauce into a serving dish and serve with plain steamed rice.